11 Reasons you Need Plants in Your Home ASAP

 Another study found that different plant colours can stimulate different emotional reactions.
 “Dark green coloured plants can be used to make a place more relaxing and calming, while the green-yellow and bright green colored plants can be used to make a place more pleasant and bright…On the other hand, the red plants can be used in a place where high concentration are required.”

 There you have it; 11 reasons why plants are your live-in best friends.
-Obviously, if you’re a newbie to having plants, lean towards some low-maintenance ones; you don’t want to kill your newly sprouting green thumb already.
+Obviously, if you’re a newbie to growing plants, lean towards low-maintenance ones; you don’t want to kill your newly sprouting green thumb already.
 Rome was not built in a day; your green home won’t either.
 It’s a process.
 Or to use Anna Wintour’s favourite word, it’s a journey.
 (If you’re going for an interview with Anna Wintour, it’s actually her least favourite word, so please don’t say that.)